chilcote/appleseed/README.md

     vagrant up

 You will see output indicating progress, and when finished there will be a copy of the package in the `./data` directory.
-There is also a `./data/seed_url` file which contains the build number a direct download link for the update package in case you need to download it again.
+There is also a `./data/seed_url` file which contains the build number as well as a direct download link for the update package in case you need to download it again.

     ls ./data
     OSXUpd10.10.4.pkg seed_url